microsoft/vscode-dev-containers/README.md

 ## Using a definition

 You can either:

-- Run **Remote: Create Container Configuration File...** command in VS Code and pick the definition
+- Run **Remote: Create Container Configuration File...** command in VS Code and pick the definition.

 - Manually copy the contents of one of the `containers` sub-folders into your project.
 When manually copying, note that some definitions contain a `test-project` folder and/or a `.vscode/launch.json`, `.vscode/settings.json` or `.vscode/tasks.json` file that can be omitted.